dhth/tash/README.md

 Usage: tash <COMMAND>

 Commands:
-  d     Delete one or more content items e     Empty entire stash ls    List stashed content keys g     Get content from stash p     Push content to stash help  Print this message or the help of the given subcommand(s)
+  delete  Delete one or more content items empty   Empty entire stash ls      List stashed content keys get     Get content from stash push    Push content to stash help    Print this message or the help of the given subcommand(s)
 ```

 ### Basic Usage